 The CEO of SSX, a member and broker of the Dutch Caribbean Securities Exchange (“DCSX”) was invited to share his perspective with the World Exchange Congress on March 24 and the Trading Show on March 26, both events in London, United Kingdom.

 At the World Exchange Congress, Mr. Ian Haet shared his perspective on the interaction between crowdfunding and securities exchanges.
-In attendance were the Chief Executive Officers of securities exchanges from India, Singapore, Maldives, South Africa, Malta, Switzerland, United States and many other countries.
+In attendance were the Chief Executive Officers of securities exchanges from India, Singapore, Maldives, South Africa, Malta, Switzerland, the United States, and many other countries.

-For more information you can visit SSX at www.Startup.SX or review the official magazine of the World Exchange Congress at http://issuu.com/theworldfolio/docs/emerging-markets-thewf
+For more information, you can review the official magazine of the World Exchange Congress at http://issuu.com/theworldfolio/docs/emerging-markets-thewf